 If more help is needed, and the funding doesn’t cover the amount of care, people often explore the option of paying for a private home care provider.
 These providers let the individual choose the care required and the number of hours needed.
 Of course, this is paid out of pocket.
 Before selecting a private home care provider, be sure to do your research and make sure you’re working with a reputable company.

 If you choose to move ahead with securing at-home care, remember to also think about whether the current living situation is really meeting the social needs.
 Are there friends and social connections in the neighbourhood that make life rich and rewarding?
-If the answer to that question is no, then it may be time to consider other options, like moving into a Revera retirement home or long term care home.
+If the answer to that question is no, then it may be time to consider other options, like moving into a Revera retirement home.

 Retirement Homes: The Opportunity for More Living